Applicability of the cumulant expansion method for the calculation of transport properties in electron-phonon systems: Results for Specific Electron–Phonon Models

 In the expressions for $\mu_e$, $\mu_{ph}$, and $n_e$ (see Eqs.~\eqref{muedc}, \eqref{eq:muph}, and \eqref{eq:def_ne_4342}, respectively), there is a numerical instability when integrating over large negative frequencies due to the Boltzmann factor $e^{-\beta \omega}$ that becomes exponentially large.
 This is why in practice we introduce a finite frequency cutoff $\int_{-\infty}^\infty \to \int_{-\Lambda}^\infty$, denoted by $\Lambda$, which is increased until the results fully converge.
 In addittion, we always use sufficiently large number of $k$ points in Eqs.~\eqref{muedc}, \eqref{eq:muph}, and \eqref{eq:def_ne_4342}, so that the obtained results are representative of the thermodynamic limit.

 The results are shown in Fig.~\ref{fig:selective_regime}.
 Since most points in Fig.~\ref{fig:selective_regime} lie in the higher-temperature range, where the mobility \(\mu\) is small, we chose to plot \(1/\mu (T)\) for better clarity.
 For completeness, the plot of $\mu(T)$ is provided in the following subsection; see Fig.~\ref{fig:all_mob_1}($a_2$)--($c_2$).
-The curves labeled "HEOM full" and "HEOM IPA" represent numerically exact benchmarks for the mobility with [Eqs.~\eqref{Eq:def_iota_t}--\eqref{Eq:iota_t_0_heom_rep}] and without [Eqs.~\eqref{Eq:mu_e_IPA} and~\eqref{Eq:mu_ph_IPA}] vertex corrections, respectively.
+The curves labeled "HEOM full" and "HEOM IPA" represent numerically exact benchmarks for the mobility with [Eqs.~\eqref{Eq:def_iota_t}--\eqref{Eq:iota_t_0_ph_heom_rep}] and without [Eqs.~\eqref{Eq:mu_e_IPA} and~\eqref{Eq:mu_ph_IPA}] vertex corrections, respectively.
 As seen from the figure, the discrepancy between the two clearly demonstrates that vertex corrections are not small, although the IPA result remains of the same order of magnitude as the full result.
 This difference is not solely due to the fact that $\mu_x$ vanishes within IPA [see Eq.~\eqref{eq:mux}]; it is also evident in both the electronic [Panel~(b)] and phononic [Panel~(c)] contributions.
 In particular, while the IPA captures the qualitative temperature dependence of the electronic term in Panel~(b), the phonon-assisted contribution in Panel~(c) is not even qualitatively reproduced.
-We note that, for similar values of $\omega_0,\lambda,$ and $T$, vertex corrections were found to be less pronounced in the Holstein model \cite{2024_Jankovic}.
-In contrast, their stronger impact in the Peierls model can be attributed to the pronounced momentum dependence of the electron--phonon matrix elements $g_{k,q}$ in both $ k $ and $ q $; see Eq.~\eqref{eq:def_peierls}.
+Equation~\eqref{Eq:mu_ph_IPA} reveals that the overall temperature dependence of $\mu_{ph,\mathrm{HEOM}}^\mathrm{IPA}$ is determined by the competition of the temperature effects on the phonon propagator and on the product of particle and hole propagators [see also Fig.~\ref{fig:dijag}(b)].
+While the former promote $\mu_{ph,\mathrm{HEOM}}^\mathrm{IPA}$ increasing with temperature due to the enhanced phonon occupation, and dominate at lower temperatures, the latter promote $\mu_{ph,\mathrm{HEOM}}^\mathrm{IPA}$ decreasing with temperature, similarly to $\mu_{e,\mathrm{HEOM}}^\mathrm{IPA}$ [see Eq.~\eqref{Eq:mu_e_IPA} and Fig.~\ref{fig:selective_regime}(b)], and dominate at higher temperatures.
+Therefore, $\mu_{ph,\mathrm{HEOM}}^\mathrm{IPA}$ reaches its maximum in the intermediate-temperature range.
+In addition to the above-discussed Wick-decoupled contribution [see also Eq.~\eqref{eq:muph_aux}], the full solution $\mu_{ph,\mathrm{HEOM}}^\mathrm{full}$ contains both the genuine particle--hole correlations, which are behind the difference between $\mu_{e,\mathrm{HEOM}}^\mathrm{full}$ and $\mu_{e,\mathrm{HEOM}}^\mathrm{IPA}$ (and also the vertex corrections in the Holstein model~\cite{2024_Jankovic}), and genuine electron--phonon correlations, which are formally embodied in the first- and second-tier HEOM auxiliaries~\cite{2025_Jankovic_I}.
+These all stem from the cluster expansion-based decomposition~\cite{Kirabook} of the two-electron--two-phonon correlation function